willsn0w/ZSpawn/README.md

 I've only tested on Mac, but it works surely on Linux/Windows.

-Go to your Project Zomboid directory: <code>ProjectZomboid/Project Zomboid/Contents/Resources/Java/mods</code> and drag all files from the ZSpawn folder in the corresponding PZ folder.
+Go to your Project Zomboid directory: <code>ProjectZomboid/Project Zomboid/Contents/Resources/Java/mods</code> Unzip ZSpawn-master and drag the folder in the corresponding PZ folder.

 Run the game.